CoderKinley/Side-Menu-Panel-Library/README.md

 - **Missing dependencies**: Some DLLs require additional libraries; check documentation
 - **Version conflicts**: Make sure the DLL version is compatible with your .NET version
 - **Reference not working**: Try restarting Visual Studio after adding references
-### Option 2: Manual DLL Reference

-1. Download the `LeftMenuPanel.dll` file
-2. In Visual Studio, right-click on your project's References
-3. Select "Add Reference..." and browse to the downloaded DLL